-- Confirm your intent to apply with NCA by no later than October 11, 2021.
+- Confirm your intent to apply with NCA.
 Earlier is better because NCA must open an application for you.

-- Those selected for campus interviews will meet with the committee the week of November 29, 2021.
+- Those selected for campus interviews will meet with the committee in late November / early December.

 - If you wish to familiarize yourself with the application before it opens, you can review the application here.